 Private sector involvement in climate action is key for closing the climate finance gap, which by some estimates ranges in trillions of dollars.
-As such, MIGA’s ability to mobilize private capital is essential for unlocking private sector potential for addressing climate finance needs in develping countries.
+MIGA’s ability to mobilize private capital is essential for unlocking private sector potential for addressing climate finance needs in developing countries.

 No one is more disproportionately affected by the risks and impacts from climate change than those in the least developed countries and emerging economies.
 Development inequality exacerbates the impacts of climate change on the poorest, and in the next two decades 143 million people could be internally displaced due to changing weather patterns, droughts, desertification, food scarcity, and other susceptibilities attributed to the adverse effects of climate change.

-Since 2015, MIGA has made climate a priority area of its strategy along with IDA, and FCS and has sought to implement the commitments made in the WBG Climate Change Action Plan.
+MIGA has made climate a priority area of its strategy along with IDA, and FCS and has sought to implement the commitments made in the WBG Climate Change Action Plan.
+From FY14-FY19 MIGA projects have reduced GHG emissions by 7.4 million metric tons per annum.